brian-beeler/privoxy-pilot-macos/README.md

 2. After installation start privoxy:

-    `/usr/local/opt/privoxy/sbin/privoxy /usr/local/etc/privoxy/config`

-3. Execute the following command to see if Privoxy is running:

-    `ps xa | grep /usr/local/opt/privoxy/sbin/privoxy`

-    You should see a process for "/usr/local/opt/privoxy/sbin/privoxy /usr/local/etc/privoxy/config" which confirms privoxy is running.
-If you do not see that process and only see "grep /usr/local/opt/privoxy/sbin/privoxy" privoxy did not start or possibly something went wrong during installation.
+    `brew services start privoxy`

+    If you see "Successfully started privoxy" then Privoxy was successfully installed.

+3. If you don't see "Successfully started privoxy" the execute the following command:

+    `brew services start privoxy`

+    If you see "Running: ✔" then Privoxy is running.
+If you see "Running: ✘" then something went wrong with the Homebrew installation.
+To get help refer to the Homebrew [documentation](https://docs.brew.sh/) and their [community group](https://github.com/orgs/Homebrew/discussions).

-4. Setup your Mac to use the Privoxy proxy server by setting your proxy server to "127.0.0.1:8118" in Network settings.
+4. If you saw "Successfully started privoxy" setup your Mac to use the Privoxy proxy server by setting your proxy server to "127.0.0.1:8118" in Network settings.
 Test to ensure it works by going to "ads.com".
 If Privoxy is running and the correct proxy settings have been entered you will see a message in your browser window stating that access to that website has been blocked.
 If you see something else then something is wrong in either your proxy settings or Privoxy itself.

 5. Finally shut down Privoxy:

-    `pkill -f "/usr/local/opt/privoxy/sbin/privoxy" | grep /usr/local/opt/privoxy/sbin/privoxy`
+    `brew services stop privoxy`

-    You will see that the process "/usr/local/opt/privoxy/sbin/privoxy /usr/local/etc/privoxy/config" is gone confirming it has been killed.
+    You should see "==> Successfully stopped privoxy" confirming that Privoxy has been stopped.

 <BR>